assiadialeb/gitpulse/docs/user-guide/overview.md

 </figure>

-- **Compliance**: License compliance, dependency vulnerabilities, and code quality
+- **Compliance**: “License compliance, dependency vulnerabilities, and code quality”

 This view provides a summary of the licensing status of all detected components within the project.
 It includes: